-Since 2007, Wilhelmina has seen an increasingly strong influx of talent, at both the new and seasoned talent levels, and it believes it is increasingly attractive as an employer for successful agents across the industry as evidenced by the quality of agents expressing an interest in joining Wilhelmina.
-Similarly, new business and branding opportunities directly or indirectly relating to the fashion industry are being brought to Wilhelmina's attention with increasing frequency.
+Wilhelmina has seen an increasingly strong influx of talent, at both the new and seasoned talent levels, and believes it is increasingly attractive as an employer for successful agents across the industry as evidenced by the quality of agents expressing an interest in joining Wilhelmina.
+Similarly, new business and branding opportunities directly or indirectly relating to the fashion industry are being brought to Wilhelmina's attention.
 In order to take advantage of these opportunities and support its continued growth, Wilhelmina will need to continue to successfully allocate resources and staffing in a way that enhances its ability to respond to these new opportunities.

-With total advertising expenditures on major media (newspapers, magazines, television, cinema, outdoor and Internet) amounting to approximately \$156 billion in 2010, North America is by far the world's largest advertising market.
-For the fashion talent management industry, including Wilhelmina, advertising expenditures on magazines, television and outdoor are of particular relevance, with Internet advertising becoming increasingly important.
+With total advertising expenditures on major media (newspapers, magazines, television, cinema, outdoor and Internet) amounting to approximately \$161 billion in 2010 and \$165 billion in 2011, North America is by far the world's largest advertising market.
+For the fashion talent management industry, including Wilhelmina, advertising expenditures on magazines, television, Internet and outdoor are of particular relevance.

 Due to the increasing ubiquity of the Internet as a standard business tool, the Wilhelmina Companies have increasingly sought to harness the opportunities of the Internet and other digital media to improve their communications with clients and to facilitate the effective exchange of fashion model and talent information.
-The Wilhelmina Companies have also continued their efforts to expand the geographical reach of the Wilhelmina Companies through this medium in order to both support revenue growth and to reduce operating expenses.
+The Company continues to make significant investments in technology in pursuit of gains in efficiency and better communications with customers.
 At the same time, the Internet presents challenges for the Wilhelmina Companies, including (i) the cannibalization of traditional print advertising business and (ii) pricing pressures with respect to photo shoots and client engagements.